codebykat/wp-post-by-email/readme.md

 Once an email has been successfully posted to the blog, it will either be marked as read (IMAP servers only) or deleted from the mailbox.

+You can set categories and tags on your posts by including shortcodes in your email.
+These should be space-separated.
+Use slugs for tags and either slugs or IDs for categories.
+Terms that do not yet exist will be created.
+Examples:
+`[category posted-by-email another-category]`
+`[tag cool-stuff]`
+`[category 14]`

 Updates on the project can be found on the [Make WordPress Core blog](http://make.wordpress.org/core/tag/post-by-email/).

 ## Installation ##